Credit Suisse raids CLSA to launch China thematic research team

 The change has forced some banks to scale back or outsource their coverage of companies.

-“Appetite from a client perspective for this kind of thematic reports is very large, and the demand goes beyond China given how big an influence China has across sectors globally,” Hosie said.
-(Reporting by Sumeet Chatterjee; editing by Jason Neely)
+“Appetite from a client perspective for this kind of thematic report is very large, and the demand goes beyond China given how big an influence China has across sectors globally,” Hosie said.